PDC-support/benchmarks-procurement/benchmarks/CP2K/README.md

 Modifications to the CP2K source code are acceptable as long as any modifications are made available to the CP2K development team before acceptance benchmark runs on the delivered system.
-All modifications should be general and not problem-specific.
+All modifications must be general and not problem-specific.
 Modifications of the makefiles are permitted.